The Goals of our Faculty Development Program

 Artistic Production Grants enable faculty to pursue significant projects connected with their professional artistic work (visual arts, theater, music).
 Typically, those projects would result in a public performance or exhibit.
 Grants can be used for direct research expenses, summer stipend, or, in certain cases, for release time.

 Faculty/Student Research Grants support research that involves a student apprentice in significant scholarly activity conducted collaboratively by the faculty member and the student.
-These grants are inteded for students outside the sciences and cover a summer fellowship stipend for the student.
+These grants are intended for students outside the sciences and cover a summer fellowship stipend for the student.
 In the application, faculty should identify the student and describe how the student's contribution will go beyond the work of a research assistant and involve the student in research that contributes significantly to her education.

 Curricular Enhancement Innovation Grants aid in the development of innovative new pedagogical approaches into existing or new courses and curricular innovations.
 The innovations should be designed to lead to an enhanced learning experience for students with a focus on clear learning outcomes.
-Funding may be used to provide access to hardware and software, summer stipends, opportunities to attend conferences or workshops related to the innovation, or, in certain cases, for release time.
+Funding may be used to provide access to hardware and software, summer stipends, opportunities to attend conferences or workshops related to the innovationenhancement, or, in certain cases, for release time.
 New courses developed through these grants will be subject to the standard faculty approval process.
 The financial and curricular impact of offering new courses will be reviewed by the department chair and the provost before new courses can be scheduled.

 Guidelines for Use of Grants for Release Time Grant proposals requesting that funding be used for release time should explain why the requested teaching reduction is appropriate for the proposed project, and explain why more intensive work over a semester is important (compared to the normal pace of regular scholarship expected of all faculty).
 Include a work plan that provides evidence of your ability to complete the proposed project during the semester in which the release time is taken.